Stephenstrangee1/Identify-and-Remove-Suspicious-Browser-Extensions/README.md

-#  Task 7 - Identify and Remove Suspicious Browser Extensions
+# 🚀 Task 7 - Identify and Remove Suspicious Browser Extensions

-## Objective
+## 🎯 Objective
 The objective of this task is to identify and remove potentially harmful or unnecessary browser extensions to improve security and performance.

 ## 🔧 Steps Followed
 1. Opened Chrome Extensions page using `chrome://extensions/`.
-2. Listed all installed extensions.
+2. Reviewed all installed extensions.
-3. Checked permissions requested by each extension.
+3. Checked permissions and Chrome security warnings.
-4. Cross-verified extensions in Chrome Web Store reviews.
+4. Identified "uTorrent for Chrome" as unsafe.
-5. Removed unnecessary or suspicious extensions.
+5. Removed the suspicious extension.
 6. Restarted browser and verified functionality.

-## Findings
+## 📊 Findings

 ### Installed Extensions (Before Cleanup)
 - **Grammarly for Chrome** ✅ (Safe – used for grammar checks)
 - **Dark Reader** ✅ (Safe – open-source, used for dark mode)
-- **Free VPN Extension** ❌ (Suspicious – requested access to all data, unknown publisher)
+- **Adblock Plus** ✅ (Safe – trusted, used for blocking ads)
-- **Adblock Plus** ✅ (Safe – widely trusted)
+- **uTorrent for Chrome** ❌ (Unsafe – flagged by Chrome, violates policy)

 ### Actions Taken
-- Removed: **Free VPN Extension** (too many permissions, unknown developer).
+- Removed: **uTorrent for Chrome** (unsafe, violated Chrome Web Store policy, requested excessive permissions).
 - Kept: Grammarly, Dark Reader, Adblock Plus.

 ### Installed Extensions (After Cleanup)